 Social media can support people with communication disability to access information, social participation, support, and their consumer rights.
 However, people with acquired brain injury (ABI) experience challenges in using social media and rehabilitation professionals describe being inadequately prepared to support them in its use.
 This webinar will outline the results of a qualitative metasynthesis of mixed methods research, a scoping review, the development of a bespoke online program, social-ABI-lity, to support people with ABI to use social media safely and enjoyably, and the use of social-ABI-lity in combination with peer support to practice and build social media communication skills.
 In this webinar, I will describe the benefits and risks of online social relationships and social media use after acquired brain injury; discuss the complexities of addressing social media use during brain injury rehabilitation; and explain where to find resources available to guide the incorporation of social media skills into collaborative social communication rehabilitation goals.

-Registration - Social Media Webinar
+Recording - Social Media Webinar

 Biopsychosocial Predictors of Pediatric Concussion Outcomes